 As noted, we do not calculate a rebound effect for gas tax MVPFs, since estimates of the total change in gas consumption should account for increases in VMT in response to substitution toward more fuel-efficient vehicles.
 We do not isolate this rebound in VMT.
 We do, however, account for the rebound in electricity prices due to increased EV charging: a greater number of EVs drawing from the grid increases electricity demand, resulting in higher electricity prices and, in turn, less electricity consumption.
 See Section 4 for more on this calculation.
 This rebound in electricity prices is accounted for and included in the environmental damages from increased EV charging today and the dynamic environmental benefits of increased EV consumption tomorrow.
+Additionally, we note that, when we present results without learning by doing, we also remove the static effects from EV substitution.

-Learning-by-Doing Benefits We augment our learning-by-doing framework to allow a change in the gas tax rate (rather than a change in subsidy amount) to induce greater EV adoption.
-Specifically, let $V{Dynamic}$ be some benefits from future EV consumption induced those annual values, we add the total annual quantity of aviation gasoline supplied (EIA 2024f) to replicate the EIA's approach to measuring the total quantity of gasoline consumed in a year.
-Lastly, we again follow the EIA by assuming that light-duty vehicles consume 91% of all gasoline sold in a year (EIA $2023\,d$ ).
+$^{191}$ We calculate total gallons of gasoline consumed by light-duty vehicles by aggregating monthly supply data from the EIA's "U.S. Product Supplied of Finished Motor Gasoline" series (described above) (EIA 2023h).
+To those annual values, we add the total annual quantity of aviation gasoline supplied (EIA 2024i) to replicate the EIA's approach to measuring the total quantity of gasoline consumed in a year.
+Lastly, we again follow the EIA by assuming that light-duty vehicles consume 91% of all gasoline sold in a year (EIA 2023d).